InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 ## [GitHub](https://github.com/InteractionDesignFoundation)

 Our issue tacker and code storage.
+[GitHub Actions](https://github.com/features/actions) is our CI/CD.

 Usage of [2FA](https://github.com/settings/security) is required.
 We also use real face photos for a profile picture to look more friendly to your colleagues.

 ## [Slack](https://slack.com/download)